Skip to content

 }

-The internal Exchange verifies the Biscuit against iam.kirkland.com’s published key.
-Because this is an enterprise Exchange, if the agent requests a resource outside its scopes, it returns OFFER_ABSENCE_REASON_SCOPE_INSUFFICIENT rather than silently omitting it.
+The internal Exchange verifies the delegation JWT against iam.kirkland.com’s published key.
+Because the resource’s existence isn’t secret here, if the agent requests one outside its scopes the Exchange returns OFFER_ABSENCE_REASON_SCOPE_INSUFFICIENT rather than silently omitting it.

 The Kirkland legal agent from the previous example delegates to a sub-agent that only needs credit data.
-It attenuates the Biscuit to remove legal access and lower the spend cap.
+It issues a child delegation JWT (bound to the sub-agent’s key) that removes legal access and lowers the spend cap.

 {